 How can I use crowdsourced poetry for my project?

-I’ve created crowdsourced poetry to launch events, exhibitions and campaigns, to engage people with poetry, to raise awareness of a topic, and simply for fun.
+I’ve created crowdsourced poetry to be part of events and gigs, launch exhibitions and campaigns, to engage people with poetry, to raise awareness of a topic, as a unique output from a conference – and simply for fun!
 If you’d like to use crowdsourced poetry in some way, email me at email@example.com.